Taikocuya/ALX/README.md

-*ALX* is a very simple, fast, cross-platform and object-oriented command line tool to extract the game data from Skies of Arcadia, Skies of Arcadia Legends, Eternal Arcadia, as well as Eternal Arcadia Legends.
-It is written in Ruby and is able to export and import the data to and from CSV files.
+*ALX* is a very simple, fast, cross-platform and object-oriented command line tool to extract the game data from Skies of Arcadia, Skies of Arcadia Legends, Eternal Arcadia and Eternal Arcadia Legends.
+It is able to export and import the data to and from CSV files.

 Features
 --------